johntpham123/IST-590/Week 7/README.md

 1. Fingerprinting
   - [ ] Summary: This readme file exposes the version number of wordpress being used.
 This allows the attacker to look for vulnerabilities within that version and exploit it.
-    - Vulnerability types:
+    - Vulnerability types: Fingerprinting or enumeration
     - Tested in version: 4.2
     - Fixed in version:
   - [ ] GIF Walkthrough: https://gph.is/2GoPBY4
-  - [ ] Steps to recreate:
+  - [ ] Steps to recreate: You type in /readme.html at the end of the URL and the version wordpress is currently running on is given to the attacker
   - [ ] Affected source code: http://wpdistillery.vm/readme.html
     - [Link 1]